neildhir/DCBO/README.md

 # Dynamic Causal Bayesian Optimization

-This is a Python implementation of [Dynamic Causal Bayesian Optimization](https://nips.cc/) presented at Neurips 2021.
+This is a Python implementation of [Dynamic Causal Bayesian Optimization](https://nips.cc/) as presented at Neurips 2021.

 ## Abstract